AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/basic-features/page-layout-view.md

 ![Page_views_old_menu.png](assets/page-views-old-menu.png)

-To change the page layout on all other [!DNL views] pages in your account, expand the drop-down menu at the top of the page and click on your preferred page layout:
+To change the page layout on all other views pages in your account, expand the drop-down menu at the top of the page and click on your preferred page layout:

 ![Page_views_new_menu.png](assets/page-views-new-menu.png)